 We invite your submission of presentations, interactive workshops, and/or poster session proposals that broadly cover traditional, emerging, experimental, and experiential approaches to leadership research and practice.
-We are especially interested in proposals that are in line with the theme of "Daring Leadership: The Courage to Lead from Within."
+We are especially interested in proposals that are in line with the theme of "Leading Change: Climate, Culture & Community."